College of Natural Resources and Sciences

 I am a multidisciplinary education professional and geoscientist.
 My objectives in academic leadership are to expand pathways to scientific careers to the broadest possible range of people through innovative and responsive undergraduate and graduate education.
 As a scholar I am committed to understanding how people learn and think in the geosciences.

 My primary education research is on how to maximize the effectiveness of earth science education in critical areas for undergraduates, graduates and professionals, and for underrepresented groups and communities with specific geoscientific needs.
 I have designed and taught undergraduate and graduate geology courses, general earth science courses, teacher professional development and teacher education, and conducted research within earth science curriculum development.
 Recent activities involve professional programs and online education in the geosciences, and research into earth science expertise at the graduate and professional levels.
+From 2011 to 2018 I served as Associate Dean for the College of Geosciences at Texas A&M University overseeing Diversity and Climate from 2011-18 and also Graduate Affairs from 2014-16.
+From 2018-2020 I returned to the faculty full time until moving to assume the role as Dean of CNRS at Humboldt State University.

 For information about the AGI, see www.americangeosciences.org